Understanding Your Financial Aid Offer

 Academic Standards and Criteria for Institutional Scholarship and Grant Renewal

-To receive merit-based aid, a student must be enrolled full time (at least 12 semester credit hours), except where otherwise specified by the individual award.
+To receive merit-based aid, a student must be enrolled full-time (at least 12 semester credit hours), except where otherwise specified by the individual award.
+To read all of the Terms and Conditions of your Merit-Based Aid, visit https://westminstercollege.edu/merit-based-scholarships-terms-and-conditions.

 To be considered for need-based financial aid, students must file the Free Application for Federal Student Aid (FAFSA) form.
-Beginning Fall 2017 semester, the FAFSA form may be filed October 1, 2016.
-In order to qualify for the full range of aid available, submit your FAFSA as early as possible.
-The FAFSA is available online at www.fafsa.ed.gov.
-The FAFSA code for Westminster College is 003681.
+The FAFSA form may be filed October 1 for the following academic year.
+The FAFSA opens October 1 for the following academic year.
+Westminster College’s school code used on the FAFSA is 003681.

-A list of annually-funded scholarships is available in the Office of Financial Aid.
 Scholarship funds are provided by individuals and/or organizations to support qualified students on a year-to-year basis.
+Click here for more information regarding scholarships.

 A student may apply with ROTC to be considered for scholarships funded by Air Force, Army or Navy ROTC.
 Each military branch selects the recipients for the awards each year.
 The ROTC scholarships have their own application and approval process directly from the branch.